 Chante Lasco is the Jurisprudence Collections Coordinator at the War Crimes Research Office (WCRO).
 Before joining the WCRO, she served as an Assistant State’s Attorney in Maryland for four years, focusing on domestic violence cases.
 Earlier, she clerked at the ICC in the Legal Advisory Section of the Office of the Prosecutor and served as a consultant for the WCRO, researching, drafting, and analyzing issues of international criminal law and procedure.
 Chante graduated magna cum laude with her J.D. from American University while also earning an M.A. in International Affairs from AU’s School of International Service.
 While in law school, she interned at the ICTR, where she assisted the prosecution team on a case against owners of media outlets for incitement to genocide; at the American Prosecutors Research Institute, where she helped create a database of state domestic violence laws; and at the United States Institute of Peace, where she was a research assistant.

 Adam Deutsch is the Staff Assistant at the War Crimes Research Office (WCRO).
 Prior to joining WCRO, Adam worked at a global investment management firm in New York City.
-Before his work in finance, Adam taught a social and emotional based learning curriculum to elementary-aged children at a school in Brooklyn.
-He received his BA in History and Political Science from the University of Michigan in 2011.
+Before this, Adam taught a social and emotional based learning curriculum to elementary-aged children at a school in Brooklyn and interned with the History and Public Policy Program at the Woodrow Wilson International Center for Scholars.
+He received his B.A. in History and Political Science from the University of Michigan in Ann Arbor in 2011.
+While in school he interned with Open Europe, a European Union think-tank in London, and was a part-time Instructor at Washtenaw County Jail in Michigan.

 Professor Robert K. Goldman